 “And this is my brother, Curtis.”

 The house was rustic, early 20th-century, with red oak floors, exposed ceiling beams, and wide wooden archways.
 Everything looked and smelled old, a combination of ancient timbers, dust and furniture polish.
 The décor was shabby yet clean with basic, utilitarian furnishings, a few potted plants, family photographs, ceramic pottery decorating a cherry wood fireplace mantel in the front room.
 The steps of the staircase leading to the second level were scuffed and worn from years of shoes treading up and down.
-In the open dining room hung an antique crystal chandelier shimmering in the sunlight, casting rainbows across the room and into the foyer where they all stood.
+In the open dining room hung an antique crystal chandelier shimmering in the sunlight, casting tiny rainbows across the room and into the foyer where they all stood.

 “Thank you,” Ben replied with a smile.